batteries-included/batteries-included/static/src/content/post/devops-sre-learn.md

 The good news is, developers aren't resistant to change; they're resistant to slowdowns.
 If presented with tools that enhance safety without compromising speed, adoption becomes a no-brainer.
-It's akin to offering a race car driver a vehicle that's not only faster but also equipped with the best safety features.
+It's akin to offering a race car driver a vehicle that's faster and better equipped with the best safety features.
 Who would say no?

 Removing old, redundant tests is a step in this direction.
 While tests are crucial, outdated or irrelevant tests can clutter the development process,